vis4/datavisscrsvr/readme.md

 ### Important

 Due to security-related restrictions of the Flashplayer you have to place a crossdomain.xml to every website you want to load data from.
 The file should look something like this:

 	<?xml version="1.0" ?>
 	<cross-domain-policy>
 		<allow-access-from domain="*" />
 	</cross-domain-policy>

+Maybe I can workaround this limitation in future versions.
+Maybe it is possible to fire the cross-domain calls via JavaScript and JSONP.

+## FAQ

+### Why have you built this in Flash?
+Those times are over, aren't they?

+I would never dare to write a screensaver without the amazing tweening engine TweenLite.
+And I wanted high performance blur effects on text fields.
+And it's faster for me to code in AS3.
+This is a fun project for me.